 An unexpectedly low appraisal can make buying a house financially unworkable.
 When a home appraises for less than the agreed-upon selling price, the bank will not finance.
 This means the seller will either have to lower his price, or you as the buyer will need to come up with additional cash to cover the difference.
 You may believe the appraisal is not a fair measure of the property’s true worth (at least to you) — but remember that should you later wish to sell, the next appraisal may not be much higher.
 In all cases, whenever you contemplate buying a house in Lewes, I’m here to help you reach smart long-term decisions.
 Call/ text 302-228-7871 or email me Russell Stucki, REALTOR ® of Beach Real Estate Market to provide detailed information on Delaware homes for sale, investment and commercial properties, luxury and waterfront homes, condos/townhomes, new construction, lots and land, farms and equestrian properties located in but not limited to Bethany, Bethel, Bridgeville, Dagsboro, Delmar, Ellendale, Fenwick Island, Frankford, Georgetown, Greenwood, Harbeson, Laurel, Lewes, Lincoln, Milford, Millsboro, Millville, Milton, Ocean View, Rehoboth Beach, Seaford, Selbyville, Delaware.

-For the foreseeable future, I think I’ll be sticking with less creepy, in-person showings.
-For those or any other of your own Delaware real estate initiatives, please give me a call!
+For the latest in less vertical Lewes, DE-area market offerings, I hope you’ll give me a call!
 Call/Text me Russell Stucki at (302) 228-7871, email me at firstname.lastname@example.org, visit more listings at www.beachrealestatemarket.com.